Joe Bowden: Houston Oilers / Tennessee Oilers / Tennessee Titans

 Bowden was selected by the Houston Oilers in the fifth round (133rd overall) of the 1992 NFL draft.
-As a rookie, he played 14 games on special teams, making 9 tackles (seventh on the team).
+As a rookie, he played 14 games on special teams, making nine tackles (seventh on the team).

-In 1993, he started 6 games after replacing an injured Wilber Marshall at right linebacker.
-He registered 28 tackles, one sack, one pass defensed one fumble recovery and 7 special teams tackles.
+In 1993, Bowden started six games after replacing an injured Wilber Marshall at right linebacker.
+He registered 28 tackles, one sack, one pass defensed, one fumble recovery and seven special teams tackles.

-In 1994, he missed the first 2 games with a quadricep injury.
+In 1994, Bowden missed the first two games with a quadriceps injury.
 He started one game at left linebacker in place of an injured Eddie Robinson.
-He collected 13 tackles, one forced fumble and 7 special teams tackles.
+Bowden collected 13 tackles, one forced fumble and seven special teams tackles.

 In 1995, Michael Barrow moved to middle linebacker to replace an injured Al Smith, opening the door for Bowden to start 14 games at right linebacker.
-He posted 51 tackles, 2 passes defensed, 4 forced fumbles (led the team) and 5 special teams tackles.
+He posted 51 tackles, two passes defensed, four forced fumbles (led the team) and five special teams tackles.

-In 1996, he started 16 games at left linebacker, making 73 tackles (fifth on the team), 3 sacks, 6 passes defensed and 2 forced fumbles.
+In 1996, Bowden started 16 games at left linebacker, making 73 tackles (fifth on the team), with three sacks, six passes defensed and two forced fumbles.

-In 1997, he started 16 games at left linebacker.
+In 1997, Bowden started 16 games at left linebacker.
 In the season finale against the Pittsburgh Steelers, he suffered a broken left fibula.
-He tallied 84 tackles (second on the team), 2.5 sacks, one interception, 4 passes defensed one forced fumble and one special teams tackle.
+Bowden tallied 84 tackles (second on the team), 2.5 sacks, one interception, four passes defensed, one forced fumble and one special teams tackle.

-In 1998, with the signing of Robinson, he took over the middle linebacker starting position, replacing Barron Wortham.
-He recorded 145 tackles (led the team), 1.5 sacks, 6 quarterback pressures, 3 passes defended, one interception and 2 fumble recoveries.
+In 1998, with the signing of Robinson, Bowden took over the middle linebacker starting position, replacing Barron Wortham.
+He recorded 145 tackles (led the team), 1.5 sacks, six quarterback pressures, three passes defended, one interception and two fumble recoveries.

 In 1999, Wortham regained his starting position and Bowden moved to left linebacker, during the Super Bowl XXXIV run.
-He registered 15 starts, 81 tackles, 3.5 sacks, 3 forced fumbles, 3 fumble recoveries and one interception.
+He registered 15 starts, 81 tackles, 3.5 sacks, three forced fumbles, three fumble recoveries and one interception.

 Following the signing of Randall Godfrey in free agency and the drafting of Keith Bullock, Bowden became expendable and was not re-signed.
-He left after starting 84 of 123 regular-season games, while missing only 5 games and registering 521 tackles.
+He left after starting 84 of 123 regular-season games, while missing only five games and registering 521 tackles.

 Dallas Cowboys

 On May 3, 2000, the Dallas Cowboys had a lot of turnover at the linebacker position and the signing of Bowden in free agency was one of the moves made to improve the depth.
-He was the backup to Darren Hambrick and played in all 16 games, making 46 tackles, 2 tackles for loss and 2 special teams tackles.
-He was cut on April 20, 2001, after failing a physical.
-In his career he only missed 5 of 139 games.
+He was the backup to Darren Hambrick and played in all 16 games, making 46 tackles, two tackles for loss and ywo special teams tackles.
+Bowden was cut on April 20, 2001, after failing a physical.
+In his career, he only missed five of 139 games.